clerkma/ptex-ng/texlive/libs/icu/icu-src/source/data/cldr-icu-readme.txt

 # 1a.
 Java and ant variables, adjust for your system

 export JAVA_HOME=`/usr/libexec/java_home`
-export ANT_OPTS="-Xmx3072m -DCLDR_DTD_CACHE=/tmp"
+export ANT_OPTS="-Xmx4096m

 # 1b.
 CLDR variables, adjust for your setup; with cygwin it might be e.g.
 # CLDR_DIR=`cygpath -wp /build/cldr`

-export CLDR_DIR=$HOME/cldr/trunk
+export CLDR_DIR=$HOME/cldr-myfork
-#export CLDR_CLASSES=$CLDR_DIR/tools/java/classes

 # 1c.
 ICU variables

-export ICU4C_DIR=$HOME/icu/trunk/icu4c
+export ICU4C_DIR=$HOME/icu-myfork/icu4c
-export ICU4J_ROOT=$HOME/icu/trunk/icu4j
+export ICU4J_ROOT=$HOME/icu-myfork/icu4j

-# 2. Build the CLDR Java tools
+# 2. Build the CLDR Java tools and jar

 cd $CLDR_DIR/tools/java
+ant all
 ant jar

 # 3. Configure ICU4C, build and test without new data first, to verify that
-# there are no pre-existing errors (configure shown here for MacOSX, adjust
+# there are no pre-existing errors.
+Here <platform> is the runConfigureICU
-# for your platform).
+# code for the platform you are building, e.g. Linux, MacOSX, Cygwin.

 cd $ICU4C_DIR/source
-./runConfigureICU MacOSX
+./runConfigureICU <platform>
 make all 2>&1 | tee /tmp/icu4c-oldData-makeAll.txt
 make check 2>&1 | tee /tmp/icu4c-oldData-makeCheck.txt

-# 4. Build the new ICU4C data files; these include .txt files and .mk files.
+# 4. Build the new ICU4C data files; these include .txt files and .py files.
 # These new files will replace whatever was already present in the ICU4C sources.
 # This process uses ant with ICU's data/build.xml and data/icu-config.xml to
 # operate (via CLDR's ant/CLDRConverterTool.java and ant/CLDRBuild.java) the